tarantool/mqtt/README.md

 ### Subscribe on events
 ----------------------
 NOTE
-    Basically, you don't need this functions, so use them with caution.
+    Basically, you don't need those functions, so use them with caution.
-    Wrong uncorrect of following funtions might break async I/O loop!
+    Incorrect uses of following functions might break async I/O loop!

     * on_connect

     * on_disconnect

     * on_publish

     * on_subscribe

     * on_unsubscribe

     * on_disconnect

-    Detailed documentation of functions described above can be found in the file: mqtt/init.lua
+    You can find Detailed documentation of those functions at file: mqtt/init.lua

 [Back to content](#content)